 Students with special needs require a structured introduction to leisure experiences.
-Leisure Education provides leisure awareness for students during their school day through a cooperative effort between special education staff and NSSRA program staff.
-This program offers opportunities for students to learn new activity skills in a structured environment.
+Leisure Education provides leisure awareness for students during the school day through a cooperative effort between special education staff and NSSRA program staff.
+This program offers opportunities for students to learn new recreation skills in a structured environment.

 Leisure Education Goals & Objectives

-programs in cooperation with NSSED to improve the leisure functioning of students within our community and school
+Our goal is to facilitate Leisure Education resources and programs in cooperation with NSSED and local school districts to improve the leisure functioning of students within our communities.

 - Enhance access to healthy leisure lifestyles and activities.

-• Promote and offer technical and educational services to students within the community.
+- Promote and offer technical and educational services to students within the community.

-• Create a blended approach to learning through both recreation and education.
+- Create a blended approach to learning through both recreation and education.